-Nearly 700,000 — the number of Rohingya refugees who have fled Myanmar in the last six months is staggering.
-It’s incomprehensible.
-Each of the 700,000 Rohingya refugees has a name.
+More than 900,000 — that’s how many Rohingya refugees have fled Myanmar since August 2017.
+It’s a staggering number.
+Each of the 900,000 Rohingya refugees has a name.
 They have a terrifying story of loss, of fear, of hoping for safety and food in the refugee camps.

 Too often we don’t hear about the people who have been affected by this crisis.
 Their stories and experiences must not be forgotten.
 To see the relief on their faces as they reached safety after long dangerous journeys and were handed a meal — often the first meal they’ve had in days — is an amazing thing.